Take the Trail

 East Terrace has been re-aligned twice: once in 1965 and once in 2017.
 Each time the pocket part on the west side of East Terrace has been reduced in size.

 In the 1840’s, before there was any Catholic Church in Adelaide, it was the venue for the first Catholic services in the new colony of South Australia.
-There used to be a plaque there commemorating the first service on 13 June 1840.
+There is a plaque here commemorating the first service on 13 June 1840.

 This south-western space hosts the newest public artwork of your Adelaide Park Lands, called “Empty Arms”.